pgxman container is aliased to pgxman cOn MacOS, pgxman automatically aliases

 - To stop a container, use

-docker stop NAME
+docker stop NAME- For example:

 docker stop pgxman_runner_15